octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 Bitcoin's components were not new either and were based on technologies used for years before that.
 Bitcoin relies on a lot of "old" Information Technologies (IT).
 Some from as far back as 1973 and up until the Genesis Block in 2009.

-Bitcoin's system actually spans 36 years of research, trials, experiments and failures.
+Bitcoin's system was actually born from 36 years of research, trials, experiments and failures.

 First of all, Bitcoin relies on the Internet, which itself has been relying on _TCP/IP_ since 1974.